lower-elements/blirc/README.md

-# Airc - an Audio IRC Client
+# Blirc - a Self-Voicing IRC Client

-Airc is a self-voicing IRC client, designed to be used by blind / visually impaired IRC users.
+Blirc is a self-voicing IRC client, designed to be used by blind / visually impaired IRC users.

 ## License

-    Airc: Your favourite blindy IRC client
+    Blirc: Your favourite blindy IRC client
     Copyright (C) 2022-2023  Michael Connor Buchan <mikey@blindcomputing.org>

     This program is free software: you can redistribute it and/or modify